mee-nam-lee/JAPAC-Champions-training/oepe/setup.oepe.md

 #### Configure Cloud Tools Plugin ####

+Install OEPE on your computer or open helper VM where OEPE is already installed.

 Open OEPE (using desktop icon ![](images/01.png)) and set (leave the default, `home/oracle/workspace`) workspace location.
 Close the Welcome page.
 To open the *Oracle Cloud* view from the Window menu, click *Show View* and then *Other*.

 ![](images/02.png)